TapeIt/rocksdb.swift/README.md

 # :rocket: rocksdb.swift

 This is a fork of koraykoska's rocksdb.swift.
-It includes a compilation fix for RocksDB to compile on Apple Silicon.
+It updates RocksDB to 6.29.5 to compile on Apple Silicon.

 This library provides Swift bindings for rocksdb as well as Swifty bindings.